There’s no doubt the internet has become undeniably woven into the very fabric of our lives.

 So, how did this new age of ultra-fast, far-reaching and civilisation-defining WiFi come about?
 Well, that’s exactly what we’re about to dive into.
 Let’s talk about the invention of WiFi as we know it.

 You’d be forgiven for assuming that WiFi, in at least its earliest forms, began its digital life somewhere in a research lab beneath the streets of London, home to enigma machines and the early internet experiments of Sir Tim Berners-Lee, or in a Soviet-era spy control center, or even beneath the deserts of Silicon Valley.

 However, not only do the origins of WiFi pre-date the arrival of the World Wide Web in 1989, it was born amid the tropical climes of Hawaii, where academics were tirelessly toiling away with pioneering technologies (presumably between sipping Mai Tais and catching waves).

 It’s true - way back in 1971, the University of Hawaii completed something entirely new, which they almost certainly didn’t envision as an innovation that would change the entire world as we know it.
 By creating the very first wireless data packet transfer - a technique for sharing information completely free from connecting cables or satellite transmissions - the small team was able to communicate across seven Hawaiian islands in a way never achieved before.

 The project was called ALOHANET, taking the native word for ‘hello’ and creating a new piece of vocabulary in ways familiar to anybody who’s ever quickly had to make up a new Twitter handle.

-By utilising UHF, the team were able to wirelessly connect seven computers - each on an island separated by mile upon mile of sea - and share data between them in ways startlingly similar to what happens whenever you click ‘send’ on an email.
+By utilizing UHF, the team was able to wirelessly connect seven computers - each on an island separated by mile upon mile of the sea - and share data between them in ways startlingly similar to what happens whenever you click ‘send’ on an email.